 End of Life Data for Red Hat Enterprise Linux

-The standalone Red Hat Enterprise Linux Support Details pattern can provide End of Life data for both Red Hat Enterprise Linux and Red Hat Enterprise Linux CoreOS.
+The standalone Red Hat Enterprise Linux Support Details pattern provides end of life (EOL) data for both Red Hat Enterprise Linux and Red Hat Enterprise Linux CoreOS.

 Trigger